-This course is open to anyone who experiences gender oppression - namely, cis and trans women, trans men, and Two Spirit, non-binary, and gender non-conforming folks.
+This course is open to anyone who experiences gender oppression - cis and trans women, trans men, and Two Spirit, non-binary, and gender non-conforming folks.

 Dates: Monday October 17 and Tuesday October 18